EvilRedHorse/pubaccess-node/doc/API.md

 Only endpoints that expose sensitive information or modify state require authentication.

-For example, if the API password is "foobar" the request header should include
+For example, if the API password is "barbar" the request header should include
 ```
 Authorization: Basic OmZvb2Jhcg==
 ```